 Wednesday 1 April 2020

-With James Christie, who in 2016 founded the online conference Sustainable UX.
+In 2016, James founded the online conference Sustainable UX.
 He’s also Director of UX at Mad*Pow in New England.
 In this role, he regularly collaborates across timezones with colleagues and clients.
-More details…

 Thursday 2 April 2020

 And just like that the world suddenly went remote first.

 In this session, Jay will share lessons learned working with distributed teams at Envato, including how to run a virtual demo with 200 people!
 He will also provide some insights into how to keep teams engaged and connected without the need for a physical location.

 ‘Creating new habits’ a practical Mindfulness workshop with Ruth Farenga

 This is about training our minds and rewiring our brains to be more effective so we can weather any storm.
 Developing this awareness and discipline takes practice.
 So, we need to develop effective habits and practices which we can integrate regularly into our everyday lives.

 Remote-first, with substance